vigoux/tree-sitter-viml/CONTRIBUTING.md

 are:

-- Add support for more builtin commands: the list of currently supported builtin commands can be found in the [scanner file]
+- Add support for more builtin commands: the list of currently supported builtin commands can be found in the [keywords file]
-- Add support for language constructs: like `let` variants for unpacking.
+- Add support for language constructs.

 ## Adding a new builtin command